Charles Street Transit Terminal: Future

 The Charles St. Terminal has become redundant due to the Region of Waterloo's ambitious transportation plans.
 With the implementation of a rapid-transit backbone which decentralized bus routes and required fewer platforms at a single downtown location taking effect on June 24, 2019, Grand River Transit buses no longer had a need to serve a central terminal as they now fed Ion stations directly.

 In addition, the Region of Waterloo also plans to build a multi-modal hub at King and Victoria streets (dubbed "Central Station") to handle train, bus, and rapid transit services.
 In addition to handling the need for regional and commuter buses, Central Station would also replace the existing railway station.
 This hub does not yet have a firm date for completion, with 2022 being the earliest date available.

 GRT customer service functions moved to a location at 105 King Street East in July 2019, where they will be served in the interim.

 The LRT's Victoria Park station serving southbound trains is located just across Gaukel Street from the terminal, and Queen station sits two blocks south at Charles and Queen.
 Kitchener City Hall station serves northbound traffic from four blocks away at Duke and Young.

 Bus services

 As of May 2022, the Grand River Transit website shows that no intercity buses use the Charles Street Transit Terminal.
 GO Transit buses stop at Kitchener station instead of the Charles Street Transit Terminal.
-Megabus (Coach Canada) has suspended bus service to Kitchener and Cambridge due to COVID-19.

 In 2017, GO Transit used to serve a curbside stop on Queen Street South; where the entrance to the lane formerly serving their segment of the terminal had been blocked.
 The former GO services in 2017 were: